 Assuming every molecule is best described by fully localized bonds

 Valence bond theory works best as a localized bonding model.
-If a molecule has strong delocalization, a purely local picture can miss important behavior.
+If a molecule has strong delocalization, a purely local picture can miss important behavior, and molecular orbital theory becomes the better choice.

 Forgetting the condition behind a π\pi bond